Janisroz/Rock-Paper-Scissors/README.md

 The second method of testing was a more formal approach in which the site was brought through validators and other tools in order to ensure all code was implemented as efficiently and user friendly as possible.

+### Functional Testing

+This testing was carried out in order to ensure that the game ran as expected

+- On start game click

+    - expected: start game modal to open
+    - result: start game modal opens as expected

+- Clicking outside of start game modal

+    - expected: start game modal to close
+    - result: start game modal closed as expected

+- Clicking Start Game with no inputs

+    - expected: alert appears to inform user that name and rounds must be selected
+    - result: alert appears

+- Clicking Start Game with only name no rounds selected

+    - expected: alert appears to inform user that name and rounds must be selected
+    - result: alert appears

+- Clicking Start Game with only rounds selected and  no name input

+    - expected: alert appears to inform user that name and rounds must be selected
+    - result: alert appears

+- Clicking Start Game with name input and rounds selected

+    - expected: modal closes, game screen appears
+    - result: modal closes, game screen appears

+- Clicking on either rock paper or scissors input

+    - expected: selection to display below the users score section and computers selection to display below the computers score section.
+The winner should have larger size and have a glow effect.
+The scores should update incrementing the winners score by one and not changing for the loser or in the case of a draw
+    - result: all returned as expected

+- Reaching the score that the user chose

+    - expected: when score is reached depending on the number of rounds selected the end game modal should appear informing the user of who won and the end score.
+    - result: end game modal is displayed and scores and winner are displayed correctly

+- Clicking on lets go button

+    - expected: page is reloaded and user is brought back to start screen allowing them to play again
+    - result: page reloads succesfully

 ### Responsiveness

 All stages of the website were constantly tested throughout development to ensure responsiveness was maintained throughout from the screen width of 280px and up.
 The site was tested on Chrome, Firefox and Opera browsers